Ugrammer/UniversalMer-v2.0/README.md

        % ./UniversalMer -l  Universal_merDB.umer

   !
 Please don't forget to backup the database file for using in the next time.
+If not, the file will be deleted when you create a new one.

 # Example
   * The running program pics place in the folder /Output/ <br>